Metaverse law

 Metaverse law refers to legal systems, policies and theories concerning metaverse technologies involving virtual reality, augmented reality, mixed reality, and hyperreality.
+Metaverse Law also refers to a privacy, AI, and cybersecurity law firm founded in 2018.

 Metaverse law in practice

 Metaverse law is in the early stages of development in legal scholarship and legal practice compared to other established legal fields.
-And not all legal practitioners and scholars have recognized metaverse law as a specialized area of study, given the early stage of metaverse technology adoption in the public.
+Also, not all legal practitioners and scholars have recognized metaverse law as a specialized area of study, given the early stage of metaverse technology adoption in the public.
 Instead, some legal practitioners and scholars anticipating the metaverse technology have examined the metaverse by looking at the relationship between traditional legal frameworks and the metaverse.
 So for many individuals, metaverse law is spoken in the context of existing laws involving and applying to the metaverse, rather than treating metaverse law as a legal field.

 Emerging metaverse law theories

 Metaverse law theory

 While some people view the metaverse law under the umbrella of established legal fields, others have taken a broader position.
 For instance, one legal think tank has proposed the theory that metaverse law is a new area of study that must be recognized as a legal field in entirety, rejecting the view that metaverse law is a sub-discipline of an existing legal discipline.
 In similar vein, some legal scholars have claimed that the metaverse demands an entirely new legal infrastructure such as independent virtual jurisdiction, legal order, and self-regulating government bodies and constitutions.

 However, some say that the metaverse law theory falls short in practice.
 Regulators have stated that they need to have a better understanding of the metaverse to create metaverse-specific laws, and the metaverse market has been struggling to achieve stability.
 Other critics point out that metaverse is not any more unique than a game.
 For example, some technology leaders, like Microsoft CEO Satya Nadella, do not distinguish metaverse from a game.
 Distinguishing the metaverse from a game was an important distinction in Epic Games v.
 Apple, where the plaintiff was unsuccessful in the claim that its software could avoid defendant Apple Inc.'s commission charges on in-app game purchases because plaintiff's software is classified as a metaverse, as opposed to a game.
 Additionally, proponents of the metaverse law theory also agree that establishing the metaverse law as a legal field necessarily involves studying the intersection between existing legal theories and the metaverse.